 Associated Trademarks – Purpose:

-The trademarks are registered as associated trademark in India, in cases where two marks registered under same class are identical or so nearly resemble each other as to likely deceive or cause confusion if used by a person other than the proprietor in respect of the same goods or description of goods or services.
-The primary trademark which is granted covers the primary intellectual property of a business.
+The trademarks are registered as associated trademarks in India in cases where two marks registered under the same class are identical or so nearly resemble each other as to likely deceive or cause confusion if used by a person other than the proprietor in respect of the same goods or description of goods or services.
+The primary trademark granted covers a business’s primary intellectual property.
 But the business may also apply for associated trademarks for dissimilar goods and services.

 Trademark Act for Associated Marks:

-Under section 55, where the use of a registered trademark is required to be proved for any purpose, the tribunal may accept the use of one of the associated trademark for proving use of the associated registered trademark in question.
-So where a person has been granted associated trademark for different trademark classes of goods, his sincere usage of the trademark in one class would automatically mean that he has been using it in the remaining classes as well.
+Under section 55, where the use of a registered trademark is required to be proved for any purpose, the tribunal may accept the use of one of the associated trademarks to prove use of the associated registered trademark in question.
+So, where a person has been granted an associated trademark for different trademark classes of goods, his sincere usage of the trademark in one class would automatically mean that he has been using it in the remaining classes as well.

-Thus, anyone can file associated applications provided the change, addition or alteration does not substantially affect its identity.
-Moreover, if the mark is withdrawn or is not valid anymore, the applicants also have the option to request the Registry to “dissolve the association” by filing a particular form.
+Thus, anyone can file associated applications provided the change, addition, or alteration does not substantially affect their identity.
+Moreover, if the mark is withdrawn or is not valid, the applicants can request the Registry to “dissolve the association” by filing a particular form.

-Under section 44 it is provided that the two associated trademarks shall be assigned or transmitted together and there would not be a separate assignment of two associated trademarks.
+Under section 44 it is provided that the two associated trademarks shall be assigned or transmitted together, and there would not be a separate assignment of two associated trademarks.
 This provision aims at removing any sort of confusion in the market.
-In case if the owner can prove to the satisfaction of the Registrar that the two associated trademark has attained a separate distinctiveness in the market then the owner can apply for the dissolution of association under section 16 (5) of the Trademark Act, 1999.
+In case the owner can prove to the satisfaction of the Registrar that the two associated trademark has attained a separate distinctiveness in the market, then the owner can apply for the dissolution of the association under section 16 (5) of the Trademark Act, 1999.

 Benefits: